 Each shareholder consents by signing and dating either in column K or on a separate consent statement.
 The following special rules apply in determining who must sign.

-If a husband and wife have a community interest in the stock or in the income from it, both must consent.
+If an individual and his or her spouse have a community interest in the stock or in the income from it, both must consent.

 Each tenant in common, joint tenant, and tenant by the entirety must consent.

 A minor's consent is made by the minor, legal representative of the minor, or a natural or adoptive parent of the minor if no legal representative has been appointed.

 The consent of an estate is made by the executor or administrator.

 The consent of an electing small business trust (ESBT) is made by the trustee and, if a grantor trust, the deemed owner.
 See Regulations section 1.1362-6(b)(2)(iv) for details.

 If the stock is owned by a qualified subchapter S trust (QSST), the deemed owner of the trust must consent.

 If the stock is owned by a trust (other than an ESBT or QSST), the person treated as the shareholder by section 1361(c)(2)(B) must consent.